unlock-protocol/docs/docs/tools/ticket-verifier.md

 - Mark a ticket as checked-in
 - View metadata for the scanned ticket

-The Verifier page and Dapp can be accessed in production at:
+The Verifiers page and Dapp can be accessed in production at:
 [https://app.unlock-protocol.com/verifiers](https://app.unlock-protocol.com/verifiers)

-## Using the Verifier Dapp in production
+## Using the Verifiers page in production

-- Use a mobile crypto browser such as Metamask Mobile to perform the next steps
 - Connect your wallet at [https://app.unlock-protocol.com/dashboard]([https://app.unlock-protocol.com/dashboard])
 - Go to the Verifiers page at [https://app.unlock-protocol.com/verifiers?lock=LOCK_ADDRESS&network=NETWORK_ID](https://app.unlock-protocol.com/verifiers?lock=LOCK_ADDRESS&network=NETWORK_ID)
+- Add and manage verifiers as needed for your event

+Please also check the *Verifiers Guide* for on-site check-in details for verifiers.